sa-team-d/tax_kb/Ontology/KPI-Ontology.md

    - **Attributes:**
      - `id` (string): A unique identifier for the KPI.
-     - `name` (string): The name of the KPI, such as "Energy Consumption" or "CO₂ Emissions Reduction".
+     - `name` (string): The name of the KPI, such as "Energy Consumption".
      - `description` (string): A detailed description explaining what the KPI measures and why it is important in the context of building renovation.

    - **Relationships:**